 U.S. citizens who travel abroad should always have a contingency plan for emergency situations.
 Review the Traveler’s Checklist.

 Desert Region North of the Mutla’a Ridge and Near the Border with Iraq

 Desert areas and certain beaches north of the Mutla’a Ridge continue to contain unexploded ordnance left over from the 1990-1991 Gulf War.
 Travelers should avoid areas that are “off the beaten path” and avoid touching objects that are potentially unexploded ordnance.

-Kuwaiti laws do not allow for adoption.
+Kuwaiti laws do not allow for adoption, and, as such, there are no agencies in Kuwait that facilitate adoptions.
 Kuwait’s constitution is based on Islamic law, which does not permit adoption.
-Children determined by the Ministry of Social Affairs and Labor to be orphans are considered to be in the custody of the State of Kuwait.
-The Ministry of Social Affairs and Labor can place Kuwaiti orphans under temporary guardianship of willing Kuwaitis; however, the children are not able to be adopted.
-If you would like additional guidance on Kuwaiti law related to children, please consult a local attorney or adoption agency familiar with laws and regulations regarding adoption and guardianship in Kuwait.
-Additionally, prospective adoptive parents should refer to our information sheet on Adoption of Children from Countries in which Islamic Shari’a Law is observed for more information.
+Children determined by the Ministry of Social Affairs to be orphans are considered to be in the custody of the State of Kuwait (Ministry of Social Affairs).
+There are no non-Kuwaiti orphans.
+The Ministry of Social Affairs can place Kuwaiti orphans under temporary guardianship of willing Kuwaiti citizens under certain conditions (e.g., the guardians must be Muslim); however, the children are not able to be adopted, and they remain under guardianship until they are adults.
+If you would like additional guidance on Kuwaiti law related to guardianship, please consult a local attorney familiar with laws and regulations regarding guardianship in Kuwait.

 KUWAIT’S GUARDIANSHIP AUTHORITY: Ministry of Social Affairs and Labor